The ARTEC Boxer is a wheeled or tracked armoured vehicle, this article describes its capabilities, modules and variants

 Engineering and Cargo

-Pearson Engineering has also released a number of concept images for fitting Boxer with various attachments.
+Pearson Engineering has also released a number of concept images for fitting Boxer with various attachments for lane marking, route proving and mine clearance.

-Flensburg has produced an armoured recovery module for Boxer equipped with both a straight pull winch and slewable crane.
+Flensburg has produced an armoured recovery module for Boxer equipped with both a straight pull winch and slewing crane.

 KMW has integrated their 155mm artillery gun on Boxer.